 The Dubai Tram has his route in the districts of Dubai Marina and Al Sufouh and has stops at tourist locations including Dubai Marina Mall, Jumeirah Beach Residence.
 There are stops at the JBR The Walk and The Beach and at the monorail station of Palm Jumeirah.
 Just like all public transport in Dubai, the Dubai Tram is also the responsibility of the RTA (Roads & Transport Authority).

 A big plus of the tram is the reducing travel time to the popular locations in the Dubai Marina such as JBR The Walk and The Beach.
-From the DAMAC Properties or Jumeirah Lake Towers Mall metro station, the tram will only take you a few minutes to the popular Jumeirah Beach Walk and the beach.
+From the Sobha Realty Metro Station or DMCC Metro Station, the tram will only take you a few minutes to the popular Jumeirah Beach Walk and the beach.
 Phase 2 of the Dubai Tram is currently under development and will run as far as the Burj al Arab.

 Tram route in Dubai